Topics » Nutrition Science » Is Fish Part of a Healthy Diet?

 T. Colin Campbell Center for Nutrition Studies

-When I first switched to eating a healthier, plant-based diet I continued to eat fish.
-I believed I was doing my body good by doing this.
-After all, fish are rich in omega-3 fatty acids, and omega-3 fatty acids have anti-inflammatory effects on our body.
+When I first switched to a plant-based diet, I continued to eat fish.
+I believed I was doing my body good.
+After all, I thought, fish are rich in omega-3 fatty acids, and omega-3 fatty acids are anti-inflammatory.
 Why wouldn’t I want this?
+What I didn’t realize was that fish have many unhealthy substances and that these harmful substances can negatively affect the body in numerous ways.

 The Good on Fish Consumption